dorarina/dorarina/README.md

 - 👋 Hi, I’m Darina
 - 👀 I’m interested in math, coding and sport
-- 🌱 I’m currently learning math and coding :)
+- 🌱 I’m currently learning math and coding, and how to use GitHub :)
-- 💞️ I’m looking to collaborate on anything where i could be helpful
+- 💞️ I’m looking to collaborate on anything where i could be helpful with
 - 📫 How to reach me pqwqlee.dora@gmail.com
 - 😄 Pronouns: she/her. not fan of this
 - ⚡ Fun fact: first year student of bach' degree of math in University of Ostrava